Pyligent/yelp_project/README.md

   + Get the raw data (From the Yelp.com)
   + Data Preprocessing, Extract-Transform-Load (JSON to CSV, Database: PostgreSQL 10)
   + Data Visualization and EDA - Discover and visualize the data to gain insights ( Matplotlib, Seaborn, JavaScript, D3, plot.ly and leaflet mapping)
-  + Feature Enginerring - Numeric Features,Categorical Features,Time Series Features,Text Features and Handling the missing data
+  + Feature Engineering - Numeric Features,Categorical Features,Time Series Features,Text Features and Handling the missing data
   + Select the machine learning models,train and fine-tune the models (Logistic Regression,XGBoost,Light-GBM and Ensemble Models)
   + Select the recommendation algorithm(Item-based Collaborative filter)
   + Deploy the system and provide the APIs capabilities (Python Flask Web Server)